 I dovetailed my non-overwhelm concepts into more 1:1 online coaching.
-This includes my goals accountability training and gives my clients the benefit of personalized instruction for their specific needs: office processes? mini office tech lessons? actually achieving goals?
+This includes my goals accountability training plus providing clients the benefit of personalized instruction for their specific needs: office processes? mini office tech lessons? achieving goals?

 We discuss it and get them unstuck.
 You can set up something similar for your clients, too.

 Let’s put on our strategic management hats … and go for it!

 Update: My “Non-Overwhelm” book released to Amazon in May!
 Grab the info here